-The kitchen is known to be the vital organ within a house as it closely associated with your day-to-day well being.
+We know kitchen is a vital organ within a house as it closely relates to our day-to-day well being.
 Having your breakfast with a cup of coffee every morning in the kitchen is the essential routine that kick-starts your day.
 It is also the space where you prepare meals for your family.
 Therefore, it is important to choose the right countertop for your kitchen.

 However, the confusion comes while choosing the materials for kitchen countertop, due to its wide variety and choices.
 In this article, we will compare the unique characteristics of Quartz and Granite so you can have a better idea on which surface you should choose.